 Alexandria in the Civil War: U.S. Military Railroad roundhouse and Union soldiers’ barracks south of Duke Street.
 (Detail from “SOLDIERS REST, ALEXANDRIA, VA.”
 Lithographic print by Charles Magnus, 1864.)

-Alexandria, founded in 1749, has a fascinating history, and many of its historic buildings are still preserved today.
 During its long history, Alexandria was a tobacco trading post, one of the ten busiest ports in America, a part of the District of Columbia, home to both the largest slave-trading firm in the country and a large free-black community, a Civil War supply center for Union troops, and a street-car suburb for Federal workers.
 Alexandria was also the hometown of George Washington, Robert E. Lee, Jim Morrison and Mama Cass.
-Learn more about Alexandria history from an Interactive Timeline or A Brief History of Alexandria, or from the more in-depth topics below.
+Learn more about Alexandria history from A Brief History of Alexandria, or from the more in-depth topics below.

 - The Civil War: Witness to war and reunion, Alexandria's place in Civil War history is truly unique.
 The occupation of Alexandria by Union troops forever changed the social, cultural and economic fabric of the old seaport town.
 For four years Alexandria was an occupied city; enduring the longest military occupation by Union troops of any town during the conflict.
-The Office of Historic Alexandria is commemorating the Civil War Sesquicentennial through special events and exhibits, and by pulling together resources on the history of Alexandria in the CIvil War.
+The Office of Historic Alexandria commemorated the Civil War Sesquicentennial (2011-2015) through special events and exhibits, and by pulling together resources on the history of Alexandria in the Civil War.

 - The War of 1812: The War of 1812 and the five-day occupation of Alexandria by British forces in 1814, had a profound effect on the town and its economy.
 Threatened with an invasion and with insufficient forces to defend the city, Alexandria’s Common Council surrendered to the British without resistance.
 The city avoided being burned, but the was required to surrender contents of stores and warehouses.
 Learn more about how the War and occupation affected Alexandria, and view some artifacts from the Historic Alexandria collections.